 If f is twice differentiable, μ may be chosen as the smallest eigenvalue of the Hessian $\nabla^2 f$.
 This is a lower-bound on the function curvature.

-Basics of gradient-based optimization Picture from F. Bach
+Picture from F. Bach

 Why is the condition number L/μ important?